 - Can I apply for funding if I am outside of the US?

-- What types of projects are you looking for?
+- What types of submissions are you looking for?

-- What is a Special Topic and is my project included?
+- What is a Special Topic and is my submission included?

 - Can I apply for funding for my sex-positive product?